cinnamon-bun/waffletone/README.md

 Think of vertical columns as strings which increase in pitch as you move up them.

 This is similar to a chromatic button accordion (C system) except that's slanted into a hexagonal grid, and this is in a square grid.

+The colorful keys are landmark notes (C, F, and G).

+Special keys:
+* FN: lets you re-use some of the note buttons to do other things: transpose the whole keyboard; change the computer speaker volume
+* Octave drop: lowers all notes by 2 octaves while held down.
+* Sustain: acts like the sustain pedal on a piano.

 ## Scales